Edelweiss/berenike/docs/FIND_UPDATE_IMPLEMENTATION.md

 - ✅ Skips records with invalid `tm` values (e.g., "NN", "SKIPPED", "NOT FOUND", "FILE_NOT_FOUND")
 - ✅ Ignores empty values by default (preserves existing data)
 - ✅ Optional mode to set empty fields to NULL with `--set-empty-to-null`
+- ✅ Append mode with `+` suffix on column names (e.g., `remarks+`)
+  - Appends new value to existing content with "; " separator
+  - Prevents duplicate content (checks if value already exists)
 - ✅ Gracefully handles fields without corresponding entity setters
 - ✅ Batch processing with periodic flush for performance